sailfishos-open/docker-sailfishos-builder/README.md

 - `-s SPEC` specify SPEC if there are more than one in `rpm` subfolder of the sources.
 Use just a file basename, as in "test.spec";
 - `-v VENDOR` set vendor for RPM.
+- `-p` skip generation of source package and use the one in `rpm` subfolder.

 If all goes well, RPMs will be created under subfolder `RPMS` of the sources.